Deliberate Van Crash in New Cross Leaves Woman Seriously Injured

-Emergency services, including officers from the Metropolitan Police and the London Ambulance Service, responded quickly, and the woman was rushed to the hospital.
-While her condition is not life-threatening, police confirmed she is likely to suffer long-term injuries as a result of the collision.
+Emergency teams, including the Metropolitan Police and London Ambulance Service, raced to the scene.
+The woman was rushed to hospital.
+While her injuries aren’t life-threatening, officers confirmed she faces long-term damage from the collision.

 “Were you in the area of Milton Court Road between 2:00 PM and 2:25 PM on Monday, 10 February?
-Did you witness this incident which resulted in a woman being seriously injured?
-No matter how insignificant you think the information you have is, I would urge you to contact us immediately.”
+Did you see what happened?
+No matter how small the detail, please get in touch immediately.”

-If you have any information, please contact the Metropolitan Police by calling 101 or via X (formerly Twitter) at @MetCC, quoting reference 01/7148469/25.
-Alternatively, you can provide information anonymously through Crimestoppers at 0800 555 111.
+Police urge anyone with information or footage to contact the Metropolitan Police on 101 or via X (formerly Twitter) at @MetCC, quoting reference 01/7148469/25.
+Alternatively, info can be given anonymously to Crimestoppers on 0800 555 111.

-The victim’s family has requested privacy as she continues her recovery.
-Police have confirmed that victim support services are being provided to help her and her loved ones through this difficult time.
+The victim’s family has asked for privacy while she recovers.
+Police confirmed victim support services are in place to assist the woman and her loved ones.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.